XimenaV26/XimenaV26/README.md

 - 📫 How to reach me **ximena.velascogo@gmail.com**

-- ⚡ Fun fact **I have had an online bazaar for more than 4 years.
+- ⚡ Fun fact **I own an online bazaar for more than 4 years..
 I also organize events to support local businesses.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">